/etc/opscode/chef-server.rb file contains all of the non-default

 The following setting is often modified from the default as part of the tuning effort for the opscode-expander service:

-- The number of allowed worker processes.
-The opscode-expander service runs on the back-end and feeds data to the opscode-solr service, which creates and maintains search data used by the Chef server.
-Additional memory may be required by these worker processes depending on the frequency and volume of chef-client runs across the organization, but only if the back-end machines have available CPU and RAM.
-Default value: 2.
+The number of allowed worker processes.
+The opscode-expander service runs on the back-end and feeds data to the opscode-solr service, which creates and maintains search data used by the Chef Infra Server.
+Additional memory may be required by these worker processes depending on the frequency and volume of Chef Infra Client runs across the organization, but only if the back-end machines have available CPU and RAM.
+Default value:

 The following sections describe ways of tuning the opscode-solr4 service to improve performance around large node sizes, available memory, and update frequencies.